aws/aws-cdk/packages/@aws-cdk/aws-cloudfront/README.md

 and then execute them in AWS locations globally that are closer to the viewer, without provisioning or managing servers.
 Lambda@Edge functions are associated with a specific behavior and event type.
-Lambda@Edge can be used rewrite URLs, alter responses based on headers or cookies, or authorize requests based on headers or authorization tokens.
+Lambda@Edge can be used to rewrite URLs, alter responses based on headers or cookies, or authorize requests based on headers or authorization tokens.